 He pushed a button on his mobile phone and dropped it on to his desk.
 He sighed heavily.
 ‘What can I do for you, mate?’
 He asked the young cop in a tone devoid of enthusiasm.

-‘Sorry to bother you, Detective…’ The cop handed Max the single sheet of paper he carried with him.
+‘Sorry to bother you, Detective…’ The cop held out a single sheet of paper.
 ‘I think you might be interested in this.’

-Max glared at the page. ’If you have anything other than a foot long Subway and a Pepsi there for me…I’m not interested.
+Max scanned the page. ’If you have anything other than a foot long Subway and a Pepsi there for me…I’m not interested.
 I haven’t had lunch yet.’

 The young cop’s eyes lifted to the wall clock with its hands pointing to 2.55pm.

 Max checked his watch then rolled his eyes.
-He accepted the page and reclined back.
+He accepted the page and reclined his chair.
 He crossed his legs while he read what was so important.

 ‘Hasn’t been seen since she left Ben’s Bar a little after 10.30 pm last night,’ the young cop said.

 ‘Last night…?’
-Max blurted with confusion.
+Max blurted.
 He glared at the cop under a heavily furrowed brow.

 ‘When she failed to turn up at work this morning, her Manager called her mobile to check she was OK, because she didn’t call in sick.
 The call went to voice mail.’